 In accordance with the American Polygraph Association recommendations, and good practice, we do not conduct tests in a home environment.

 Please note our fees are dependent upon the gravity of the issue to be investigated and the distance from our test centres.
+Our fees range from £500 to £850.
 We bear the cost of remote testing in rented meeting room venues ourselves.
+These fees are for Specific Issue examinations; we do not advocate the use of Multiple Issue or Screening examinations which are far less accurate.

 A discretionary fund is available to assist those on low incomes or with particular needs.